-Since, we have enough basic information about PHP variables, let us directly get into this topic, variable functions, dealing with the above list of operations.
+Since we have enough basic information about PHP variables, let us directly get into this topic, variable functions, dealing with the above list of operations.

 Getting the value of PHP variables.

-For simply getting the value of the variable, we can use its name followed by $ sign, and we can use the value for any purpose, like assigning it to another variable, returning it to the browser or for any other thing.
+For simply getting the value of the variable, we can use its name followed by a $ sign, and we can use the value for any purpose, like assigning it to another variable, returning it to the browser or for any other thing.

-But, PHP includes certain list of variable functions, that are dedicated for the special purposes, (i.e.), for getting specified type value of a PHP variable.
+But, PHP includes a certain list of variable functions, that are dedicated for the special purposes, (i.e.), for getting specified type value of a PHP variable.
 There are appropriate functions for each PHP supported datatype, for returning variable values in that particular type.
 These functions are,

 - boolval() – function returns boolean value of a given variable.
 And, it required only value or variable reference.

 - floatval() – returns float value.
 And similarly, PHP contains an alias function doubleval().